joeycortez42/neville/README.md

 About Neville
 =============

-Neville PHP Framework is a lightweight PHP5 MCV Framework modeled after OpenCart.
-Current database connection supports only MySQL through MySQLi.
-Includes jQuery library.
+Neville is a lightweight PHP5 MVC Framework for building web applications.

 Version
 -------
-0.4 beta
+Beta 0.4

 Built Using
 -----------